nitzcovich/PatientRegistrationApp/README.md

 - Each of these folders has a README file with instructions to build and run the Docker image.

 #### Considerations:
+- Backend: Falcon Framework
+- Frontend: Vue.js and PrimeVue
-- The email service not implemented yet.
+- The email sender not implemented yet.

 ## PostgreSQL setup
 ```bash